Inference-Time Distillation: Cost-Efficient Agents Without Fine-Tuning or Manual Prompt Engineering: Experiments

-\paragraph{Teacher--student setup.} For each benchmark, we designate a high-capability model (\texttt{Claude Sonnet~4.5}) as the \emph{teacher} and a cost-efficient model (\texttt{GPT-4.1-mini}) as the \emph{student}.
-On AppWorld, we run \texttt{GPT-4.1-mini} as an LLM verifier to assess the equivalence of actions in the benchmark's Python code action space.
-We additionally validate generalization with open-weight models (\texttt{Llama-3.3-70B} as student) to confirm our approach is not API-specific.
+We use \texttt{Claude Sonnet 4.5} as teacher and \texttt{GPT-4.1-mini} as student.
+On AppWorld, \texttt{GPT-4.1-mini} serves as an LLM verifier for action equivalence.
+We validate generalization with \texttt{Llama-3.3-70B} as student to confirm our approach is not API-specific.